Quantifying wall turbulence via a symmetry approach. Part I. A Lie group theory: Acknowledgement

-We thank Y. Wu, J. Chen, Y.S.
-Zhang, Y.Z.
-Wang and H.Y.
-Zou for helpful discussions.
-This work is supported by National Nature Science Fund 90716008 and by MOST 973 project 2009CB724100.
+We thank Brian Cantwell and Martin Oberlack for helpful discussions.
+Y. Wu has contributed during the initial stage of this work.
+This work is supported by National Nature Science Fund 11221062, 11452002 and by MOST 973 project 2009CB724100.